notional-labs/theft/README.md

 This is the last release of software from Notional PTE, LTD.

-tldr: everyone should remove thier name from everything.  do not be like me.
+tldr: everyone should remove their name from everything.  do not be like me.